Lavarchus/UCE-processing-for-large-datasets/README.md

 ### Assemble contigs with SPAdes

-Before assembling your contigs, reads should have been trimmed from adapters and quality controlled (e.g. using FastQC).
+Before assembling your contigs, reads should have been trimmed from adapters and quality controlled (e.g. using trimmomatic or fastp, FastQC, & Co).
 This step will take some time to run, so let's run it as an array job to basically duplicate the job and process multiple samples in parallel.
 To create an array job in you need to add the PBS directive -J followed by the number of samples or indices in the script PBS header.
 It will look something like this: